undeMalum/portfolio/content/posts/marimo-overview/index.md

 Tada!
 We get the correct `13`.
 No hidden states, no misleading results.

 So how does marimo pull this off?
-The secret is its reliance on a **DAG (Directed Acyclic Graph)** — [yes, the graph theory kind](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+The secret is its reliance on a **DAG (Directed Acyclic Graph)** — [yes, the graph theory kind](https://en.wikipedia.org/wiki/Directed_acyclic_graph) — combined with **interactivity**.

-Marimo builds a DAG of cell dependencies.
-When a variable changes, every dependent cell automatically re-runs.
-In our case, changing `a` triggers both `b = a + 1` and `a + b`.
+Marimo builds a DAG of cell dependencies and uses it to enable true **interactivity**: when a variable changes, every dependent cell automatically re-executes in real-time.
+In our case, changing `a` triggers both `b = a + 1` and `a + b` to re-run immediately.
+This **interactivity** means your notebook stays consistent without any manual intervention.

 Here’s the DAG behind our demo: